Azure/azure-powershell/src/Billing/Billing/help/Get-AzUsageAggregates.md

 ## PARAMETERS

 ### -AggregationGranularity
+Specifies the aggregation precision of the data.
 Value is either daily (default) or hourly to tell the API how to return the results grouped by day or hour.
+Valid values are: Daily and Hourly.
+The default value is Daily.

 ```yaml
 Type: Microsoft.Azure.Commerce.UsageAggregates.Models.AggregationGranularity